phalcon/documentation/docs/api/phalcon_http.md

 public function getUserAgent(): string;
 ```

-Gets HTTP user agent used to made the request
+Gets HTTP user agent used to make the request

 #### `has()` { #httprequest-has }